starkers/ggg/README.md

 Written because I like to `git clone` and `cd` in a single command.

-I also like to clome my git repo's into a heirarchical directory structure which.
+I also like to clone my git repo's into a **heirarchical directory structure**.

 EG: